reginacrabbe/Sepsis-Prediction-Model-LP6/README.md

 [![Build Status](https://img.shields.io/travis/regina.crabbe/Sepsis-Prediction-Model-LP6/master.svg?style=flat-square)](https://travis-ci.org/regina.crabbe/Sepsis-Prediction-Model-LP6)
 [![Version](https://img.shields.io/badge/version-1.0-green.svg)]()

-Sepsis Prediction Machine Learning Model LP6

 ## Overview
 This project aims to predict the likelihood of sepsis in patients using machine learning.
 It involves the analysis of various medical features and the development of a predictive model.
-Additionally, an API has been created for easy integration into healthcare systems.
+Additionally, a FastAPI has been created for easy integration into healthcare systems.

 ## Table of Contents
 ## Overview